dhubois/Project-Portfolio/README.md

 # Data-Portfolio

 This Portfolio contains a mulititude of projects, and practice notebooks.
-Most, if not all, projects are found on [DataCamp](https://www.datacamp.com/)!
-However, I have added here many notebooks of projects I've worked on throughout my Master's of Data Science and Intro to Data Science course from Harvardx.
-And, the practice notebooks are just helpful notebooks to help get reaccustomed to certain packages or programming rules!
+Many projects are found on [DataCamp](https://www.datacamp.com/)!
+However, I have added here many notebooks of projects I've worked on throughout my Master's of Data Science, Google Certificates, and Harvad CS109x course.
+Also, the practice notebooks are just helpful notebooks to help get reaccustomed to certain packages or helpful programming rules!

 ---